xocolatl-aficionado/Quizzeria/docs/Individual Contributions/Assignment 4/Sumrish_Hanif.md

 Once all the code is mergerd into the integration branch and is working according to the requirement than merging of integration branch to master branch was done.
 [Integration Branch merged into Master Branch](https://github.com/orgs/MUN-COMP6905/projects/11?pane=issue&itemId=25674596).
 While doing the merging I come to know about a bug which occurs when I skip a user input, so it just make marks calculation and correct question calculation bugy.
 I have open a bug corresponding to that bug following the software processes related to bugs.
 [Calculation Bug](https://github.com/orgs/MUN-COMP6905/projects/11/views/1?pane=issue&itemId=25610669)

+Also I was assigned to document the [Minutes of meeting 3](https://github.com/orgs/MUN-COMP6905/projects/11?pane=issue&itemId=25764208)

 ## Test Cases

 **Test Cases** for each feature has been added where possible.
 As I was dealing with the backend integration, So I started with writing the unit test cases related to the functionality of storing the quiz marks in database and also fetching the marks of the corresponding user.
 [Unit Test](https://github.com/orgs/MUN-COMP6905/projects/11/views/1?pane=issue&itemId=25576892)